 - Is everybody with CP the same?

-No, not everybody with CP is the same and personality characteristics are as variable as in those without CP.
-People with CP can have a variety of different movement characteristics, often described like this: Children with CP can have either increased muscle tone (hypertonia) or decreased muscle tone (hypotonia).
-Muscle stiffness can affect one side of the body (spastic hemiplegia) or both legs (spastic diplegia).
+No, not everybody with CP is the same.
+People with CP have as varied personalities as people who don’t have CP.
+Notably, people with CP can have a variety of different movement characteristics.
+In children this can be either increased muscle tone (hypertonia) or decreased muscle tone (hypotonia).
+They may have muscle stiffness that can affect one side of the body (spastic hemiplegia) or both legs (spastic diplegia).
 Other types of CP affect balance and depth perception (ataxic CP) or cause both increased and decreased muscle tone that results in jerky movements (athetoid or dyskinetic CP).
-The most severe physical type of CP is called spastic quadriplegia, and it is characterized by stiffness in all limbs and loose neck muscles, which may make it difficult to hold your head up unaided.
+The most severe physical type of CP is called spastic quadriplegia – this is characterised by stiffness in all limbs and loose neck muscles, which may make it difficult to hold your head up unaided.

 Additionally, some people with CP can have what are called associated conditions such as epilepsy, visual and hearing impairments, a curved spine (scoliosis), communication difficulties, learning difficulties or delayed growth.